The Organ (band): Post-breakup solo projects

 Since the band's breakup in 2006, several of the members have gone on to pursue solo projects.

 Debora Cohen released demo tracks under the name, "Lovers Love Haters", which she renamed "Dancer in the Dark", with additional single releases.

 Shmoo Ritchie fronted Vancouver hardcore band, Keep Tidy.
 She created a project, "Die Cowboy Die", and released a five-track eponymous album, and a 7-track album, AllCaps (2011).

 A video of Katie Sketch performing with a new band called "Mermaids" as early as October 31, 2007, has surfaced on the internet too.
 Sketch has publicly stated that she fully intends to release a solo effort, but that legal complications have thus far prevented the band from officially releasing any music.
 According to Sketch:

 "I feel like, OK, so I'm going to write a solo record and pour every part of myself into it, and I won't have control over where it's released in the United States again?
 [With regard to the possibility of releasing solo material independently,] I'm arguably bound by contract. […] It's seriously debatable and is being debated and has been for the last two years.
 I like to think that I'm not, and they like to think that I am.
 And that stress alone, honestly, keeps me from sitting down and working on music.
 I have no control over my own career. […] I can play live, but when it comes to releasing a record, they've straight up said to me, if you release any music you will be sued.
 And that kind of pressure, after all the work that I've done, really isn't like anything I need in my life right now."

 Katie Sketch is now performing with Gentleman Reg and has been seen in some shows at the Gladstone Hotel and the Beaver in Toronto, Ontario.

 In 2008, along with former Organ member Jenny Smyth, Sketch opened a gay-friendly Toronto bar and hang-out, The Henhouse.
 As of November 2016, Katie is the bassist of a Toronto-based all-female band, Vag Halen.

 After the disbandment of The Organ, bass player Ashley Webber continued to explore her musical talents through various collaborations and solo endeavours.

 Webber lent her vocal skills to notable projects, including collaborations with Pink Mountaintops and Bonnie 'Prince' Billy.

 As Ashley Shadow, Webber has released two solo albums on Felte Records.
 Her solo work has garnered attention for its unique blend of atmospheric soundscapes and introspective lyrics.
+In support of her solo albums, Webber has embarked on tours across Canada, United States and Europe, showcasing her captivating live performances to audiences worldwide.